makinacorpus/vms/README.rst

   # Optionnaly, read the Vagrantfile top section, containing VM cpu and memory settings
   vi Vagrantfile
   # start the VM a first time, this will launch the VM creation and provisioning
-  vagrant up
+  ./manage.sh
-  # you will certainly need one or to reload to finish the provision steps
+  # you will certainly need one or to reload to finish the provision steps (normally the first time, the script do it for you)
   vagrant reload

 Daily usage